 - The Cloud Foundation: IaaS vs SaaS vs PaaS

 - UCaaS vs CPaaS: Which One Should You Use?

 - UCaaS vs CPaaS Frequently Asked Questions

-The difference between UCaaS and CCaaS is that UCaaS is a ready-made business communication software with a suite of communication channels and tools, while CPaaS offers a platform of APIs and tools for developers to build, customize, and integrate communication capabilities into the applications they already use.
+UCaaS is a ready-made business communication software with a suite of communication channels—voice, video, messaging—combined into one platform, while CPaaS offers a platform of APIs and tools for developers to build, customize, and integrate communication capabilities into the applications they already use.

 |Best For||Businesses looking for a new suite of contact center features that prioritize internal communication||Businesses looking to customize and integrate particular communication features into an existing application|

 |Typically Used By||Agents and Team Members||Developers|